+win INESSES

+INCARCERATED UNINCAR CERATED

-WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY VOLUNTARY INVOLUNTARY INVOLUNTARY A court order that the A court order that the Nothing need be sought or Pro se parties must witness be brought to court witness be brought to and a subpoena are obtained from the court. obtain an order court is required. required.
-A motion must be granting issuance of Papers are due 4 served & filed 4 weeks a subpoena.
-Papers weeks before trial. before trial.
-Subpoena are due 4 weeks forms must be completed 2 before trial. weeks before trial.
+VOLUNTARY A court order that the witness be brought to court is required.
+Papers are due 4 weeks before trial.
+INVOLUNTARY A court order that the witness be brought to court and a subpoena are required.
+A motion must be served & filed 4 weeks before trial.
+Subpoena forms must be completed 2 weeks before trial.
+VOLUNTARY Nothing need be sought or obtained from the court.
+INVOLUNTARY Pro se parties must obtain an order granting issuance of a subpoena.
+Papers are due 4 weeks before trial.
 Completed forms and fees are due 2 weeks before trial.